 Lamkhaga pass blog [May 2016 ] by Aritik Das

-Dudhin pass, Chotkhaga Pass & Lamkhaga pass are three consecutive passes in Kinnaur district, and all three passes connects Baspa valley Kinnaur district of Himachal with Harshil.
-Local villagers of Chitkul takes their goddess to Gangotri once in every three year, and they go through one of these three passes.
-This trek starts from beautiful Baspa valley, en route through some of the most remote areas & unknown snow capped peaks in Himachal Pradesh & the lush green meadows of Jalandhari Gad valley in Uttarakhand.
+Dudhin pass, Chotkhaga Pass & Lamkhaga pass are three consecutive passes in Kinnaur district, and all three passes connect Baspa valley Kinnaur district of Himachal with Harshil.
+Local villagers of Chitkul takes their goddess to Gangotri once in every three years, and they go through one of these three passes.
+This trek starts from beautiful Baspa valley, en route through some of the most remote areas & unknown snow-capped peaks in Himachal Pradesh & the lush green meadows of Jalandhari Gad valley in Uttarakhand.

 How to Reach Chitkul?

 Reaching Chitkul is very strenuous, Our flight to Delhi from Kolkata delayed due to bad weather hence we missed our bus from Delhi ISBT to Shimla.
-So we booked a shared cab upto Shimla, we were three and found our co passenger up-to Chandigarh.
+So we booked a shared cab up to Shimla, we were three and found our co-passenger up-to Chandigarh.
 A whole night journey, street signs, power lines, they keep on flashing, flashing by.
-I was feeling great inside just thinking its a matter of couple of hours & I’ll see sun rise at Shimla.
+I was feeling great inside just thinking its a matter of a couple of hours & I’ll see the sunrise at Shimla.
 As our cab was shared so we dropped the other person at Chandigarh, and we keep driving into the night.
 After reaching Shimla at 9’o clock in the morning we booked another cab towards Chitkul after taking our breakfast and finally near about 4:30 at afternoon precious moment came when no signal in mobile (apart from BSNL), no mail, no facebook, and yes, we are at Chitkul.

-First time I came chitkul on 2011, since then I feel bad for those who plan to visit the Himachal and ends up visiting Shimla or Manali along with Rohthang pass.
-What a lost opportunity for them to experience the the original beauty of Himachal which lies in locations beyond those popular hill stations.
-I that time I heard that couple of trek starts from Chitkul, so this time my google key word was ‘Trek starts from Chitkul’.
-Next day morning we decided to roam around the Chitkul village untill our other team members Guide, sherpas reach, and we had no option to communicate with them.
-All of them came at late afternoon and we gathered and had our first face to face interaction, got to know each other, met our guide Sonu Negi ( Raacho Trekkers ), planned our next day schedule.
+The first time I came Chitkul in 2011, since then I feel bad for those who plan to visit the Himachal and ends up visiting Shimla or Manali along with Rohtang pass.
+What a lost opportunity for them to experience the original beauty of Himachal which lies in locations beyond those popular hill stations.
+I that time I heard that a couple of trek starts from Chitkul, so this time my google keyword was ‘Trek starts from Chitkul’.
+Next day morning we decided to roam around the Chitkul village until our other team members Guide, sherpas reach, and we had no option to communicate with them.
+All of them came in late afternoon and we gathered and had our first face to face interaction, got to know each other, met our guide Sonu Negi ( Raacho Trekkers ), planned our next day schedule.

-Next morning I woke up early to take the bath for one last time before leaving the civilization for one long week.
-At 8’o clock in the morning we met at assembly point, everyone is ready to start our long waited journey.
+The next morning I woke up early to take the bath for one last time before leaving the civilization for one long week.
+At 8’o clock in the morning we met at the assembly point, everyone is ready to start our long awaited journey.
 While I was having breakfast I was thinking that lines again ‘On bended knee is no way to be free Lifting up an empty cup, I ask silently That all my destinations will accept the one that’s me So I can breathe.’

 So our plan was like below, but we didn’t wait at advanced base camp at Chitkul side, we started our journey early in the morning, around 3’o clock in the morning and reached Advanced base camp around 11:00 in the morning, and the weather condition was so good & we decided to cross the pass on the same day.
-Indeed it was a very strenuous, but when we reached at the top, aah! it was just splendid.
-And I had another new experience while coming to the downstream towards Harshil side.
-It was real steep & only option we had is to slide.
-For the first time it was horrifying, but once you get the enough confidence, you’ll just love to do it again n again.
+Indeed it was very strenuous, but when we reached the top, aah! it was just splendid.
+And I had another new experience while coming to the downstream towards the Harshil side.
+It was the real steep & the only option we had is to slide.
+For the first time, it was horrifying, but once you get enough confidence, you’ll just love to do it again n again.